TZstatsADS/Spring2021-Project1-zx2338/README.md

 Term: Spring 2021

-+ Projec title: Study the ways of people knowing about and getting involved in election campaigns
++ Project title: Study the ways of people knowing about and getting involved in election campaigns
 + This project is conducted by Zhihang Xia

 + Project summary: